ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/ONT_Assembly/nanopore.md

     cp /share/workshop/genome_assembly/jli/Nanopore/scripts/run_shasta.slurm .

-**If your previous step has finished properly**, then please run the following command to submit the script for assembly job.
+**If your quality control step has finished properly**, then please run the following command to submit the script for assembly job.

     sbatch -J canu.${USER} run_shasta.slurm

-**If your previous step has not finished properly**, then please run the following command to submit the script for assembly job.
+**If your quality control step has not finished properly**, then please run the following command to submit the script for assembly job.
 This will allow the script to link the fastq files that I have generated with a successful run of the quality control step.

     sbatch -J canu.${USER} run_shasta.slurm NO

 The script that we just submitted uses the default parameters from shasta package.
-There are many [parameters](https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/master/scripts/ONT/parms.shasta) one could change.
+There are many [parameters](https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/master/ONT_Assembly/parms.shasta) one could change.
 One of the first parameters that we could play with is the kmer size

 ---